top of page

 For awareness to become action, your nervous system often needs:

-Without these, awareness turns into pressure.
+Without these, awareness can start to feel like added pressure.

-With them, awareness becomes a pathway.
+With them, awareness becomes easier to use in real life.

 🗒️ The Quiet Rules Underneath